python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_5a_files.md

 # 6
-# The 'write' mode ('w') will create a new file if the specified file does not exist,
-# or overwrite the contents of the file if it does exist.
+# Another example of writing to a file.
+If the file exists, it will be over-written.
 f = open("yay_new_file.txt", "w")
 f.write("Here are some words for you.\n")
 f.close()